loetcodes/multiple-image-comparison-slider/README.md

         ]
     ```

-    Note: For each item in the filenames array, the first item is the name that will appear on the button, eg 'edited' and the second item is the path to the image, eg 'images/imagery/edited.jpg'.
+    Note: For each item in the filenames array, the first item is the name that will appear on the button, eg ```'edited'``` and the second item is the path to the image, eg ```'images/imagery/edited.jpg'```.

-4. Change the title of the slider in the compare.html, or remove it all together if not needed.
+4. Change the title of the slider in the ```compare.html```, or remove it all together if not needed.

 Once this is done, save your changes and you are good to go!